nmichlo/tonic-config/README.md

 📜 Tonic is a lightweight configuration framework and experiment manager for Python, combining the most notable aspects of Gin and Sacred.

+⚠️ THIS PROJECT IS NO LONGER MAINTAINED ⚠️

 ## Why?

 - Gin-config is designed around their own configuration files and syntax, and is difficult to work with programatically.